microsoft/ebpf-for-windows/.internal/vm-extension/VmExtensionSpecs.md

 1. Upload the zip file to the Azure Storage Account container named "`ebpf-vm-extension-artifacts`" within the "`eBPF-vm-extension`" resource group.

-### Registering the VM Extension
+### Registering the VM Extension (this is a on-time operation!)

-From your SAW Machine, register the ARM template using the following PowerShell commands, as follows (**this is a on-time operation**):
+From your SAW Machine, register the ARM template using the following PowerShell commands, as follows:

 ```PS
 # Make sure you install Az PowerShell v6.0.0